 Loneliness is a vicious cycle; the longer a person feels lonely, the more lonely they become.
 In time they can become detached from society and find it difficult to reconnect and interact with groups or people.
 Demographically men over the age of 60 are far more likely to suffer from loneliness than any other group in society and, most worryingly, less likely to seek help or address the problem.

 The continued innovation in medicine and healthcare is inspiring and wonderful, but unfortunately it will only exacerbate the problem of loneliness.
 Individuals will live to ever greater ages and the severity of their loneliness will only increase.

 Day centres, based all around the UK attempt to bring older people in the community together by running workshops, and getting them involved in community-based projects and events.
 But these often require the person suffering from loneliness to go into the day centre of their own accord.
 This takes a huge amount of effort, especially if the loneliness has progressed into depression.

 The hardest step for those offering help in finding vulnerable people and encouraging them to be more active within the community.

 Companionship care is for those who are liable to become lonely, or for those who have been suffering from loneliness for some time.
-A companion carer will go to the person's home and spend time with them, help them with simple tasks, play games, and perhaps encourage them to go out and about.
+A carer companion will go to the person's home and spend time with them, help them with simple tasks, play games, and perhaps encourage them to go out and about.